ANG3L0/notes-bloggo/docs/Body experiments/Supplements.md

 Some of this can be due to intraday fluctuations, as test levels fluctuate up to 30-35% a day.
 So we can just say "my test level stayed about the same (at a very low level)."

 Anyway, I was looking for a result that is more than 50% (or 765++) to be able to confirm tongkat's efficacy.
 This is because a tiny increase in test is not going to help me much for weightlifting nor muscle building.
 Anyway, this was not the case for me, so I will say <mark>**tongkat ali is completely ineffective** for *me*.</mark>

+#### Mental

+I feel a lot more aggressive when on this.
+Much more easily agitated.
+But could just be placebo and me using supplements as an excuse to be short-tempered.
+I feel in the 2-month cycle though my most aggressive is 1 month in.
+Now I feel normal.

+Maybe there's an adaptation to tongkat and you only get a test boost 1 month in and I missed that window in my test results?

+But if the test boost is only temporary I don't see how they can help with a longer-arching goal like increasing lift size.

 ### Conclusion